-Businesses under the scope of MTD for VAT will have to make their first MTD-compatible submission for the first VAT period starting on or after 1st April 2019.
-If a business has a VAT accounting period that spans the 1st April 2019 start date, the return for this period won’t fall under MTD.
-In this case, the return for the next VAT accounting period will be the first that has to be completed using MTD-compatible software.
+Businesses under the scope of MTD for VAT have to make their first MTD-compatible submission for the first VAT period starting on or after 1st April 2019.
+If a business has a VAT accounting period that spans the 1st April 2019 start date, the return for this period does not come under MTD.
+In this case, the return for the following VAT accounting period will be the first that has to be completed using MTD-compatible software.

-For example, if a business’s VAT quarter runs from 1st March to 31st May 2019, the VAT return for this period wouldn’t need to be an MTD submission.
+For example, if a business’s VAT quarter runs from 1st March to 31st May 2019, the VAT return for this period won’t need to be an MTD submission.
 The business’s first compulsory MTD VAT submission would instead be for the following quarter ending 31st August.

 Switching to MTD-compatible software

-You should be aware that if a business’s accounting period doesn’t match the dates of the tax year, your client may be better off making the switch to compliant software before the MTD for VAT start date to avoid the complication of switching accounting software part-way through an accounting year.
+You should be aware that if a business’s accounting period doesn’t match the dates of the tax year, your client may be better off making the switch to compatible software to avoid the complication of switching accounting software part-way through an accounting year.

 Of course!
-FreeAgent is MTD-compatible and HMRC lists FreeAgent as one of the software suppliers supporting Making Tax Digital for VAT and we’re confident that FreeAgent will continue to be the best accounting software for your micro-business clients in the MTD era.
+FreeAgent is MTD-compatible and HMRC lists FreeAgent as one of the software suppliers supporting Making Tax Digital for VAT.
+We’re confident that FreeAgent will continue to be the best accounting software for your small business clients in the MTD era.

-4. How will MTD VAT filing be different in FreeAgent?
+4. How is MTD VAT filing different in FreeAgent?

-Filing VAT returns through our software will be as simple as ever and once you’ve made your first MTD submission the process will remain largely the same.
-However, two-way communication with HMRC’s systems will improve the overall experience.
+Filing your clients’ VAT returns through our software is as simple as ever and once you’ve made your first MTD submission the process remains largely the same.
+However, two-way communication with HMRC’s systems improves the overall experience.